Reconstructive surgery

-Reconstructive surgery is surgery performed to restore normal appearance and function to body parts malformed by a disease or medical condition.
+Reconstructive surgery is surgery performed to restore normal appearance and function to body parts malformed by a disease, medical condition, or injury.
+The field of reconstructive surgery includes a wide range of sub-specialties including plastic surgery, craniofacial surgery, oral and maxillofacial surgery, hand surgery, reconstructive microsurgery, and surgical treatment of burns and scars.

 Description

 Reconstructive surgery is a term with training, clinical, and reimbursement implications.
 It has historically been referred to as synonymous with plastic surgery.
 In regard to training, plastic surgery is a recognized medical specialty and a surgeon can be a "board-certified" plastic surgeon by the American Board of Plastic Surgery.
-However, reconstructive surgery is not a specialty and there are no board-certified reconstructive surgeons.
+However, general reconstructive surgery is not a specialty itself, and there are no board-certified reconstructive surgeons.